sleekmason/Lilidog/README.md

 - Based on Debian Buster with contrib and non-free sources enabled by default. <br/>
 Debian backport sources can be added during installation.

-- In the live session, you can switch between all four window managers through the toggles in the menu. <br/> Logging into each separately is also an option.
+- Switch between all four window managers freely while in session through the toggles in the menu. <br/>

+- Switch between four different panels on the fly as well. - Customize your own to be toggled when desired.

 The username and password for the live environment is "user", and "live" respectively. <br/>